Let’s continue our RTS and link our main menu and game scenes!

 myPlayerId) to always be 0 because it’s a single-player game and it’s more convenient, but in a multiplayer context this would obviously be different and more complex! 😉

-And at the other end of the workflow, in the
+And we can update our logic at the other end of the workflow, in the

 DataHandler, so that when the game scene first loads the parameters it looks at this folder for the player parameters: